nikitavoloboev/data/docs/programming/embedded-systems.md

 - [Curated device data for all AVR and ARM Cortex-M devices](https://github.com/modm-io/modm-devices)
 - [Accurate Micro- and Nanosecond Delay in modm (2021)](https://blog.salkinium.com/modm-delay/)
 - [Where are the low level system engineers?
 (2022)](https://twitter.com/kelseyhightower/status/1521611408885960705) ([HN](https://news.ycombinator.com/item?id=31259905))
+- [Portable Image Format (PIF)](https://github.com/gfcwfzkm/PIF-Image-Format) - Basic, bitmap-like image format with the focus on ease of use (implementation) and small size for embedded applications.